dylan-jayatilaka/tonto/about.md

 Tonto is available to non-commercial entities under the GPLv2 open source license.

+## Contacts

+If you are experiencing technical problems you can contact Dylan Jayatilaka.

+Commercial entities or those requiring consultation for using diffraction-related applications should contact Simon Grabowsky.

 ## Highlights

 The main feature of the package is that it can refine X-ray crystal